ARM-software/psa-api/doc/crypto/overview/functionality.rst

 *   Asymmetric encryption (also known as public key encryption).
 See :secref:`pke`.
 *   Asymmetric signature.
 See :secref:`sign`.
 *   Two-way key agreement (also known as key establishment).
 See :secref:`key-agreement`.
+*   Password-authenticated key exchange (PAKE).
+See :secref:`pake`.

 For asymmetric encryption and signature, the API provides *single-part* functions.
 For key agreement, the API provides single-part functions and an additional input method for a key derivation operation.
+For PAKE, the API provides a multi-part operation.

+.. todo:: Reorganise this chapter, as multi-part operations are now used for both symmetric and asymmetric cryptography.

 Randomness and key generation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~